-At the end of the Summer Term, children in Reception and Year 2 will be prepared for their transition into KS1 and KS2.
+At the end of the summer term, children in Reception and Year 2 will be prepared for their transition into KS1 and KS2.

-Each year pupils make visits to their future secondary schools and teachers from the secondary schools visit Bond Primary, meet the children and discuss their needs and progress.
+Each year pupils make visits to their future secondary schools and teachers from these secondary schools visit Bond Primary, meet the children and discuss their needs and progress.
 The SENDCO makes contact with the receiving SENDCO in person at an annual meeting hosted by Merton Local Authority.
-The child and his / her needs will be discussed.
+The child and their needs will be discussed.